 Do they offer a dedicated engineer or technician for your account?

 For an additional fee, some IT support providers will assign a dedicated engineer to your company.
 The main advantage is that you have a support person who will learn your expectations and needs in greater depth.

 Note: In the event that you have a personality conflict or other problem with the assigned technician, request the right to request a different person.

 Stage 3: Reviewing The Contract Design Contract Questions

-Does the IT provider’s insurance coverage truly covers your needs?
+Does the IT provider's insurance coverage truly cover your needs?